Slightly-Deranged-Lunatic/Discord-OTP-Forcer/docs/How-to-setup-and-use.md

  * `programMode:"login"` Will set the program to login mode.
  * `programMode:"email"` Will set the program to email reset mode.

-After you've set the mode you'll need to chose what type of code you want the program to use, The program currently has 4 modes to choose from.
+After you've set the mode you'll need to chose what type of code you want the program to use, The program currently has 5 modes to choose from.
  * `codeMode:"normal"` Generates a 6-digit numeric 'normal' code.
  * `codeMode:"email"` Generates a 6-digit alphanumeric 'email' code.
  * `codeMode:"backup"` Generates an 8-digit alphanumeric 'backup' code.
+ * `codeMode:"backup_let"` generates an 8-digit alphabetical 'backup' code.
  * `codeMode:"both"` Generates a code with a random possibility of being 'normal' or 'backup' type.

 ### Filling out the account.yml file